jieggii/wg-node/docs/index.md

 and has some noticeable key differences:

 - No frontend UI, only HTTP REST API.
-- All requests to the API must be RSA-signed using client's private key, whose public key is known by server running wg-node.
+- All requests to the API must be RSA-signed using API client's private key, whose public key is known by server running **wg-node**.
-- Uses MongoDB instead of JSON files to store clients.
+- Uses **MongoDB** to store information about peers.

 The application can be run on any GNU/Linux machine whose kernel supports WireGuard (linux 3.10+).